dmossberg/stack-hci-outbound-connectivity/README.md

 # Stack HCI network requirements validator
-A simple powershell script to validate that required outbound network connectivity is allowed for Stack HCI installations.
+A simple powershell script to validate that required outbound network connectivity are met for Stack HCI installations.

 ## Verified network requirements